turnierplan-NET/turnierplan.NET/README.md

 Below are some screenshots of the application:

-1. *Creating a new tournament*
+1. *Creating a new tournament:*
    ![Screenshot that shows the create tournament page](images/create-tournament.png)
-2. *Exporting a tournament to PDF document*
+2. *Exporting a tournament to PDF document:*
    ![Screenshot that shows the PDF export page](images/export-pdf.png)
-3. *Viewing a timetable of multiple tournaments*
+3. *Viewing a timetable of multiple tournaments:*
    ![Screenshot that shows the folder timetable page](images/folder-timetable.png)
-4. *Reporting the outcome of a match*
+4. *Reporting the outcome of a match:*
    ![Screenshow that shows the match reporting dialog](images/report-match.png)

 ## Turnierplan.Adapter